LaiYanKai/LaiYanKai.github.io/README.md

 # Overview

-A repository of offline javascript-powered tools for path planning and LEGO-EV3 related activities.
+A repository of offline javascript-powered tools for visualising 2D path planning on binary occupancy grids and LEGO-EV3 related activities.

-# UniformPlanners
+# UniformPlanners (2D Path Planning on Binary Occupancy Grids)

 A learning tool to examine individual steps of A*, Dijkstra, Greedy Best First Search, Breadth First Search and Depth First Search.
-Also includes a customised variant of Jump Point Search.

-Algorithms are also customisable.
-For example, it can be used to show the difference between an open-list sorted by f-costs and another by f-costs and then h-costs.
-Different distance metrics can also be used (Manhattan, Octile, Euclidean)
+Algorithms have customisable parameters that will affect their search pattern.
+For example, the open-list can be sorted by just the f-cost or by f and h-costs; cost metrics can be set to Manhattan, Octile or Euclidean; and stack-like or queue-like sorting.

+Algorithms run on Javascript for ease of display using web browsers.
+Since the focus is on visualisation and Javscript is not a compiled language, the time taken to solve path finding problems should not be used for benchmarking.

-Currently a work in progress, created for the module EE4308 Autonomous Robot Systems in National University of singapore.
+Created for the module EE4308 Autonomous Robot Systems in National University of singapore.

-# QuinticTurn
+# QuinticTurn (EV3G)

 Generates LEGO power profiles (speed percentages) for the two locomotive (medium or large) motors driving a two-wheel differential EV3 robot by fitting a quintic hermite spline on each wheel's power profile.